anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 Upload this script to copy on Azure Blob Storage in the same container that was mounted to DBFS.

-### Step 7: Creating jobs for running anovos by initiating cluster on Azure Databricks
+### Step 7: Creating jobs for running anovos by initiating cluster on Azure Databricks in Python way
 Once you have copied all files in Azure Blob Storage Container after doing mounting, then you can create jobs for running anovos by starting cluster and provides all the task details like task name, type, cluster configurations, Parameters and Dependent Libraries.
 Below shows one sample example for creating jobs for reference.

 **•Task Details**